 For the adventurous, there are some truly stunning perennial vines that can be trained over doorways, up trees or even left to dangle from hanging pots.
 Here are some favorites to consider for your garden.

 01 of 06

 Clematis vines are a classic pairing with roses, but there is a lot of variety in the genus, including some that remain short and bushy.
 It's the climbers that have captured our attention, whether the large-flowered hybrids, like the popular "'Jackmanii" and "Nelly Moser", the dainty bells of "Betty Corning" or the engulfing "Sweet Autumn" clematis.

 02 of 06

 Unlike their bushy cousins, climbing hydrangea is extremely slow to get started, but there is nothing to beat the sight of a mature specimen in bloom.
 Climbing Hydrangea is a deciduous vine that clings by means of aerial roots.
 It needs solid support, like a wall, fence or even a large tree.

 03 of 06

 This April bloomer produces spicy scented, brownish-purple blossoms that hang like pendants.
 Even after the flowers fade, the foliage of the Akebia vine remains very attractive, with lush, oblong leaves, usually grouped in leaflets of 5.

 04 of 06

 This vine is grown for its flashy foliage.
 The flowers of kiwi vine are tiny and inconspicuous, although they do have a slight scent.
 Female plants produce grape-like berries in the fall, but male plants reportedly have more colorful variegation.
-12 - 30 ft.
-(USDA Hardiness Zones 4 - 8)Continue to 5 of 6 below.
+They grow 12 - 30 feet (USDA Hardiness Zones 4 - 8).Continue to 5 of 6 below.

 There are over 400 varieties of passion flower, most of which are tender tropical evergreens.
 Passiflora incarnata is a deciduous species that can actually survive a bit of time in freezing temperatures.
 In fact, it is native to the southeast U.S.